huggingface/blog/sagemaker-huggingface-llm.md

 ## 2. Retrieve the new Hugging Face LLM DLC

-Compared to deploying regular Hugging Face models we first need to retrieve the container uri and provide it to our `HuggingFaceModel` model class with a `image_uri` pointing to the image.
+Compared to deploying regular Hugging Face models, we first need to retrieve the container uri and provide it to our `HuggingFaceModel` model class with a `image_uri` pointing to the image.
 To retrieve the new Hugging Face LLM DLC in Amazon SageMaker, we can use the `get_huggingface_llm_image_uri` method provided by the `sagemaker` SDK.
 This method allows us to retrieve the URI for the desired Hugging Face LLM DLC based on the specified `backend`, `session`, `region`, and `version`.
 You can find the available versions [here](https://github.com/aws/deep-learning-containers/blob/master/available_images.md#huggingface-text-generation-inference-containers)

 ```python
 from sagemaker.huggingface import get_huggingface_llm_image_uri